 Dawn, what stands out?

-No, it's not no, no, the fact that's see, this is how they do it.
+No, no, see, this is how they do it.

-There was a named storm prior to June 1st, hurricane season.
+There was a named storm prior to June 1st, hurricane.

-25 years ago, they were warming us of global cooling.
+25 years ago, they were warming us up global cooling, a new ice age.

 So, yeah, we got this thing out there.

-Oh, see, and then the Laurie Davis of the world hype all over this and claim it's a result of global warming and of course man's uh decadent uh lifestyle.
+Oh, see, and then the Lori Davids of the world hype all over this and claim it's a result of global warming and, of course, man's decadent lifestyle.

 But there's nothing happening today in weather that has not happened before countless, countless other times.

-Katie Kirk, by the way, let me tell you what happened on this.
+Katie Couric, by the way, let me tell you what happened on this.

-You know, yesterday I also opened the show, and I offered, because when I saw that the CBS evening news with Katie Couric's ratings are the lowest they've been since 1987, 20 years.
+You know, yesterday I also opened the show and I offered, because when I saw that the CBS Evening News with Katie Couric's ratings are the lowest they've been since 1987, 20 years, I offered myself as an exclusive interview subject to Katie and the CBS Evening News live interview in order to jack the ratings because I'm Rush Limbaugh.

 I offered to help.